rauf-mifteev/MLND_Customer_Segments/README.md

 ## Project overview

 This is Creating Customer Segments project for Udacity Machine Learning Engineer Nanodegree.
-In this project I apply unsupervised learning techniques on product spending data collected for customers of a wholesale distributor in Lisbon, Portugal to identify customer segments hidden in the data.
+In this project, I apply **unsupervised learning** techniques on product spending data collected for customers of a wholesale distributor in Lisbon, Portugal to identify customer segments hidden in the data.
 * First, I explore the data by selecting a small subset to sample and determine if any product categories highly correlate with one another.
 * Then, I preprocess the data by scaling each product category and then identifying (and removing) unwanted outliers.
 * Afterwards, I apply **Principle Component Analysis** (PCA) transformations to the data and implement **Gaussian Mixture Model** (GMM) clustering  algorithm to segment the transformed customer data using **Silhouette coefficient** to choose the number of clusters.